aanighoro/Coursera_GetCleanDataProject/README.md

 ## Worflow Description:

 The original data were extracted and processed.
-A new dataset was generated (final_dataset.csv).
+A new dataset was generated (final_dataset.txt).

 The original data set included measurments of human activity (walking, walking upstairs, walking downstairs, sitting, standing, laying) collected for 30 subjects.